OCA/product-attribute/product_weight/README.rst

 Usage
 =====

-You can update the weight of on product clicking on the button under the weigts.
+You can update the weight of one product clicking on the button under the weights.
 Or you can select the products you want to update from the tree list.

 Credits